What is Scrum?

 How does it work?

-Source: Mountain Goat Software via Wikimedia Commons (edited)
+Source: Mountain Goat Software via Wikimedia Commons ( License: CC BY 2.5 - edited)

 The scrum method was developed for teams to deal with complex product development tasks and offers them a simple set of rules to deal with the complexity of the process: the three Scrum roles and the Scrum events (sprints).